damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Electronics/README.md

 - **Definition:** *The architectural structure is a physical or logical layout of the components of a system design and their internal and external connections.*

  ```
-Documentation of architectural structure of an electrical product  should provide the information including:
+ 1. what mininmum documentation the architectural structure should provide includes

-1. Specifying the kinds of components and their sub-components in the format of a tree  or graph such as:
+  - A model specifying the kind of components and their sub-components in the format of a tree  or a graph (refer to example 1 and 2) such as
      - DC motor
      - A/D converter
      - DC converters